 1. Perform all duties and responsibilities of the President in the absence of the latter,

-3. Perform such other duties as the Board may authorize.
+2. Perform duties as the Board may authorize, such as Communication Chair.

 The Secretary shall

-1. Record the minutes of each meeting of the Club and the Board,
+1. Record the minutes of each business meeting of the Club and the Board,

 2. Send a copy of the minutes to the President, within a week after each such meeting,

-4. Handle correspondence of the Club as directed by the President,
+4. Handle correspondence and official notices of the Club as directed by the President,

 The Treasurer shall

-3. Keep books of accounts of the Club,
+2. Keep books of accounts of the Club, checkbook and Debit card,

-7. Prepare the books for an auditing committee appointed by the President prior to each annual meeting of the Club.
+5. Prepare the books for an auditing committee appointed by the President at the end of the Club fiscal year

 The Friendship Force Club President-elect or another designated member of the incoming Board should plan to attend the annual International Conference.
 Wherever possible, the Club treasury will assume the cost of both the travel and conference expenses of the President-elect or other designee.
 If the Club is unable to bear the full cost of the Conference, the Board may decide the appropriate amount.

-All elected officers shall prepare a report for the annual meeting.
-An annual report shall be submitted to FFI at the end of the Club yearbefore October first of each year.
+1. All elected officers shall prepare a report for the annual meeting.
+An annual report shall be :

 ARTICLE VI: Nomination And Election Of Officers And Directors